Aliases for KIF22 Gene

 The protein encoded by this gene is a member of the kinesin-like protein family.
 The family members are microtubule-dependent molecular motors that transport organelles within cells and move chromosomes during cell division.
 The C-terminal half of this protein has been shown to bind DNA.
 Studies with the Xenopus homolog suggests its essential role in metaphase chromosome alignment and maintenance.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2012]

 GeneCards Summary for KIF22 Gene

 KIF22 (Kinesin Family Member 22) is a Protein Coding gene.
 Diseases associated with KIF22 include Spondyloepimetaphyseal Dysplasia With Joint Laxity, Type 2 and Spondyloepimetaphyseal Dysplasia With Multiple Dislocations.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Innate Immune System.
+Among its related pathways are Golgi-to-ER retrograde transport and Cell cycle_Spindle assembly and chromosome separation.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and microtubule motor activity.
-An important paralog of this gene is KIF13B.
+An important paralog of this gene is KIF18A.

 UniProtKB/Swiss-Prot for KIF22 Gene

 Kinesin family member that is involved in spindle formation and the movements of chromosomes during mitosis and meiosis.
 Binds to microtubules and to DNA (By similarity).
 Plays a role in congression of laterally attached chromosomes in NDC80-depleted cells (PubMed:25743205).